 For many of us, this will sound immediately counterintuitive.
 Unlearning.
 It just feels wrong.
 After all, most people have been conditioned to value continuous, ‘acquisitive’ learning.
 We yearn for new information, and rightly cherish that knowledge when it comes along.
 If you’ve worked hard to learn something, why would you want to unlearn it?

 The answer is actually quite simple.
 Although we probably all know of someone who thinks they do, nobody knows everything.
 The human brain has a finite capacity.
-In overly-simplistic terms, to make room to learn something new, you’ll usually have to discard some older, outdated information.
+In overly simplistic terms, to make room to learn something new, you’ll usually have to discard some older, outdated information.

 Take a step back, and you’ll begin to realise how valuable unlearning can be.
 You’re doing it all the time — probably without even realising it.
-That’s just the nature of a changing world.
-Think of it as a software update.
+That’s the nature of a changing world.
+Think of unlearning as a software update.
 Your devices need constant updates, so why wouldn’t your knowledge?

 Sometimes, you’ll unlearn little things.
 For example, you probably grew up learning that Pluto is a planet.
 Then, all of a sudden, you had to unlearn that, because it was no longer a planet.
 That’s just one of many examples.
 You may move countries and unlearn local customs, like driving on a certain side of the road.
 Maybe as a child, you were told that eating carrots will help you see in the dark, only to find out later in life that isn’t true (no matter how many carrots you eat).

 You can also unlearn and relearn new skills, like how to cope with working from home instead of working in the office, or how to best optimise SEO since Google updated their algorithm.

 Other times, unlearning can mean updating your beliefs and values to be more tolerant, diverse, and inclusive when presented with new information or a new perspective.